mousepawmedia/ratscript/README.md

 development.
 See the [official project page][1].

 ## Authors

  - Jason C. McDonald
  - Michael Parkman
  - Nate Groggett

 ## Dependencies

 - CPGF: Available from libdeps ([GitHub][8])
 - PawLIB: Available from [GitHub][7].
-- SIMPLEXpress: Available from [GitHub][6]

 ## Building

 If you have the full source repository, see BUILDING.md for information on how to build Ratscript.

-The Ready-To-Use version of Ratscript only contains the compiled binary.
+The Ready-To-Use version of Ratscript only contains the folders `include` and `lib`, and the binary for the REPL (console).
 You can find the full source repository on [GitHub][5].

 ## Contributions
 We do not accept pull requests through GitHub.